Politics of Turkey: Ombudsman

 In 2012 the position of ombudsman was created, due to the ratification of the 2010 referendum.
 The ombudsman is charged with solving, without the need to a recourse before the courts, the disagreements between citizens and the administrations and other entities charged with a mission of a public service proposing reforms to the Government and the administrations to further these goals; and actively participating in the international promotion of human rights.
 The institution is independent of the government and answers to the Parliament alone.

 The ombudsman is elected for a period of 4 years by the Parliament.

 Foreign relations

 Throughout the Cold War, Turkey's most important ally has been the United States, which shared Turkey's interest in containing Soviet expansion.
 In support of the United States, Turkey contributed personnel to the UN forces in the Korean War (1950–1953), joined NATO in 1952, recognized Israel in 1948 and has cooperated closely with it.

-Turkey's relations with Israel
+Opinion polls

-Turkey's alliance with Israel during the Arab–Israeli conflict strained its relations with the Arab world and Iran, and subsequently led to overt Syrian support for Palestinian and Armenian terrorist operations against Turkish diplomats abroad until 1990.
+A 2025 Turkish Statistical Institute opinion poll found the most common political issues in Turkey were cost of living, poverty and education.